The Geopolitics of Hunger

-Jean Ziegler was until recently (2000-2008) the United Nations Special Rapporteur on the Right to Food, and subsequently, in a similar function, he served on the Advisory Committee to the UN Human Rights Council.
+Jean Ziegler was until recently (2000-2008) the United Nations Special Rapporteur on the Right to Food.
+Subsequently, Ziegler served in a similar function on the Advisory Committee to the UN Human Rights Council.
 He is also a vocal critic of global capitalism’s effects on the developing world, especially Africa.
 The last few days he has been doing the media circuit promoting his new book, “Mass Destruction: The Geopolitics of Hunger” (the French title) or “We Let Them Starve: The Mass Destruction in The Third World” (the German title).
 There’s no English title available yet.

 Ziegler is a well-known Swiss author and politician — his writing is prolific and ever since his first publication (Sociology of the New Africa, 1964), he has taken on the cause of the developing world, against imperialism, capitalism, and injustice.
 In 1964, as a young academic, he chauffeured Che Guevara around Geneva when the Cuban revolutionary visited the UN.
 His combative and at times polemical style has earned him much admiration, but also vilification, and legal persecution.
 As a socialist member of the Swiss parliament, he particularly attracted the ire of Switzerland’s liberal-conservatives, closely related to big business, and of course the major Swiss banks, for denouncing their hiding away of stolen funds, such as those of former dictator Mobutu Sese Seko of Zaire, of those of Jewish people who perished in the holocaust, and of all kinds of dubious origin that ended up in Swiss banks.